Short Interest in IG Acquisition Corp. (NASDAQ:IGAC) Declines By 59.8%

 IG Acquisition Corp.
-(NASDAQ:IGAC) was the recipient of a large drop in short interest in the month of July.
+(NASDAQ:IGAC) saw a large drop in short interest in the month of July.
 As of July 15th, there was short interest totalling 36,800 shares, a drop of 59.8% from the June 30th total of 91,600 shares.
-Based on an average trading volume of 117,800 shares, the short-interest ratio is currently 0.3 days.
+Based on an average daily volume of 117,800 shares, the short-interest ratio is presently 0.3 days.

 Shares of NASDAQ:IGAC traded up $0.02 during trading on Friday, reaching $9.75.
 863,703 shares of the company’s stock traded hands, compared to its average volume of 31,611.
 IG Acquisition has a fifty-two week low of $9.58 and a fifty-two week high of $11.25.
 The stock has a 50-day simple moving average of $9.75.